 |Style||Roll-top||Duffel||Roll-top w/ lid and compression straps||Roll-top||Roll-top w/ compression straps|

 |Material||40D nylon ripstop||Polyurethane-coated nylon||70D nylon||420 Denier heavy duty nylon||70D with TPU-coated nylon|

 The Osprey UltraLight is made of 40D nylon ripstop.
 The 20L size we tested is 17-inches tall x 10-inches wide x 6-inches deep.
 This flat-bottomed rectangular bag features a classic roll-top reinforced with a stiff plastic lip and has a total volume of 20-liters.

-This metric makes or breaks a dry bag's performance scores, and the UltraLight did astonishingly well in this category.
-Especially considering the small hole it sustained prior to our more rigorous testing!
+This metric makes or breaks a dry bag's performance scores, and the UltraLight does astonishingly well in this category, especially considering the small hole it sustained before our more rigorous testing!
 Full-on sustained submersion did allow water to creep into the interior, but only a few small patches of our testing towel got wet.
 Our gear was quite a bit wetter after it was dragged through the lake, but the contents were far from soaked.

 Ease of Use